What can you afford?

 In September 2022, the then Conservative Government announced a temporary change to stamp duty, lowering the upfront costs of moving home.
 The aim of this was to support the housing market, the jobs and businesses that rely on it, and those who were hoping to get on the housing ladder.

-Whilst this measure was initially announced as a permanent change, at the Autumn Statement 2022, the government announced that the increase in the residential nil-rate threshold will end on 31 March 2025.
+Whilst this measure was initially announced as a permanent change, at the Autumn Statement 2022, the government announced that the increase in the residential nil-rate threshold would come to an end on 31 March 2025.

-From 1st April 2025, there will be several changes coming into effect:
+On 1st April 2025, several changes came into effect:

-The below table shows the current stamp duty rates for main residences in England:
+The below table shows the previous stamp duty rates for main residences in England:

 Proportion of property valueRate for main residence